 PM originating from anthropogenic sources typically has higher OP than natural emissions, as evidenced by a recent study which observed a factor of three higher OP for anthropogenic compared to biogenic secondary organic aerosol (SOA).(Daellenbach et al., 2020; Zhang et al., 2021) Two important classes of anthropogenic aerosols are emissions from residential wood combustion (RWC) and traffic emissions.
-The anthropogenic contribution from RWC is especially visible during winter, when most of $PM{2.5}$ comes from biomass burning.
+The anthropogenic contribution from RWC is especially visible 80 during winter, when most of PM{2.5} comes from biomass burning.
 (Gon et al., 2014) Even at very low ambient concentrations of PM attributed to residential wood combustion, there is an observable health impact.
-A recent study estimated that annual concentrations of RWC aerosol as low as $0.46 \mu g/m^3$ can lead to a decrease in life expectancy of 0.1 years.(Orru et al., 2022) Additionally, emissions from road traffic are a major source of urban air pollution.
-While modern exhaust treatment systems can reduce primary emissions of PM, the formation potential of secondary emissions is still high, even with engines complying to the newest regulations.
-(Gao et al., 2021; Hartikainen et al., 2023; Platt et al., 2017)
+A recent study estimated that annual concentrations of RWC aerosol as low as $0.46 \,\mu g/m^3$ can lead to a decrease in life expectancy of 0.1 years.(Orru et al., 2022)

-Recent studies have attempted to uncover the relationship between composition and potential biological effects of PM.(Campbell et al., 2024) OP has emerged as a novel and biologically significant chemical metric that may serve as a critical connection between the chemical composition of particles and their associated adverse health effects.(Bates et al., 2019) Specific components like organic/elemental carbon and metals were associated with an increased risk of negative health outcomes.(Atkinson et al., 2015; Heo et al., 2014) Thus, the composition of aerosol particles and their emission sources play a key role in dictating OP and ROS formation.
-Determining the sources and components which influence OP in the complex ambient aerosol is poorly understood but would provide cruciFin real information for policymakers to more efficiently abate air pollution.
+Additionally, emissions from road traffic are a major source of urban air pollution.
+While modern exhaust treatment systems

-In this study we address this knowledge gap and quantify for the first time the highly dynamic particulate OP and ROS characteristics of emissions of gasoline passenger car as well as of a residential wood stove.
-Two recently developed online instruments were used in this study, which allow for unprecedented high time resolution (10 min) OP and ROS measurements: the online oxidative potential ascorbic acid instrument (OOPAAI) measures aerosol particle OP using an online ascorbic acid assay (Utinger et al., 2023) and the online particle-bound ROS instrument (OPROSI) quantifies particle-bound ROS.(Wragg et al., 2016) Besides sampling the emissions directly (i.e. primary emissions) they were also passed through a photochemical flow tube reactor to simulate two different atmospheric ageing conditions.
-Combustion conditions have highly dynamic emissions profiles and only online instruments, as used in this study, are able to characterise fast-changing OP- and ROS properties of particle emissions.
-Furthermore, we calculated for the first time emission factors for OP (EF{OP}) and ROS (EF{ROS}) enabling the assessment of health risks associated with exposure to PM emitted from these two sources and to provide information on a potential link between atmospheric ageing of particles and oxidative stress.
+- can reduce primary emissions of PM, the formation potential of secondary emissions is still high, even with engines complying 85 to the newest regulations.
+(Gao et al., 2021; Hartikainen et al., 2023; Platt et al., 2017) Recent studies have attempted to uncover the relationship between composition and potential health effects of PM.
+Specific components like organic/elemental carbon and metals were associated with an increased risk of negative health - outcomes.(Atkinson et al., 2015; Heo et al., 2014) Thus, the composition of aerosol particles and their emission sources play a key role in dictating OP and ROS formation.
+Determining the sources and components which influence OP provides crucial 90 information for policymakers to more efficiently abate air pollution.
+In this study, the particulate OP and ROS characteristics of a gasoline passenger car as well as a residential wood stove emissions were investigated.
+Two recently developed online instruments which allow for high time resolution (10 min) OP - and ROS measurements were deployed: the online oxidative potential ascorbic acid instrument (OOPAAI) measures aerosol 95 particle OP using an online ascorbic acid assay as described by Utinger et al., 2023 (Utinger et al., 2023) and the online particlebound ROS instrument (OPROSI) quantifies particle-bound ROS.(Wragg et al., 2016) Besides sampling the emissions directly - they were also passed through a photochemical flow tube reactor to simulate atmospheric ageing.
+Furthermore, we calculated emission factors for OP (EF{OP}) and ROS (EF{ROS}) potentially allowing to assess health risks associated with exposure to PM emitted from these two sources and to provide information on a potential link between atmospheric ageing of particles and - 100 oxidative stress.